influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/subqueries.md

 ## Subquery categories

-SQL subqueries can be categorized as one or more of the following base on the behavior of the subquery:
+SQL subqueries can be categorized as one or more of the following based on the behavior of the subquery:

 - [correlated](#correlated-subqueries) or [non-correlated](#non-correlated-subqueries) <!-- GET MORE INFO -->